chloey00n/sequential-performance-modeling/README.md

-# Performance Streaks — Simulation & Sequence Analysis (Python)
+# Simulation & Sequence Analysis

 A reproducible Python/Jupyter analysis exploring **performance streaks** using simulation and observational sequence data.
 This repo is packaged as a portfolio-style project (clean structure, reproducible environment, and runnable notebook).